atomsheep/moodle-report_engagement/README.md

 Repo: http://github.com/dannyliu-mq/moodle-mod_engagement

 ###Engagement analytics block
-**The traffic light block was present as a companion plugin in the original plugin set, but is not recommended for use** Displays traffic lights showing at risk students.
+**The traffic light block was present as a companion plugin in the original plugin set, but is not recommended for use.**
+Displays traffic lights showing at risk students.

 Repo: http://github.com/netspotau/moodle-block_engagement